acanizares/pzzapp/README.md

 ### Contact ###

 Use at your own risk.
 Your computer may freeze due to boredom.
+If it does you can drop me a line at m DOT debenito DOT d AT gmail DOT com.